Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

 `subjectcounts_C9` represents the subject counts for grade 9-C (use `C9` instead of `9C` [read more](#division)).
 `subjectcounts_D10` represents the same about grade 10-D.

-!!! note For using dictionaries in Julia, see the [Dictionary](./beginner.html#Dictionary) section for help.
+!!! note Using dictionaries in Julia
+    See the [Dictionary](./beginner.html#Dictionary) section for help.

 ### Division